shajiakhan/lab-docs/tasks/openstack/create-key-pair.md

 4. Click the Key Pairs tab, which shows the key pairs that are available for this project.
 5. Click Create Key Pair.
 6. In the Create Key Pair dialog box, enter a name (best to use all lower case and no spaces) for your key pair.
-7. If available, under Key Type, choose "SSH Keys"
+7. If available, under Key Type, choose ``SSH Keys``
 8. Click Create Key Pair.
 9. The private key will be downloaded automatically.  **Warning: This will be the only time you will have the ability to download the private key.
 ALSO, BE SURE to save the key (it will be a .pem file) into your .ssh directory.**
 10. **Be sure to set properfile permissions on the private key file, (so that only you can read and write to the file)**

-> To set permissions, open Terminal on Mac or Git Bash on Windows and navigate to the .ssh directory and run the following command:
+> To set permissions, open Terminal on Mac/Linux or Git Bash on Windows and navigate to the .ssh directory and run the following command:
 >> `chmod 0400 yourPrivateKeyName.pem` (specify your keyname of course)
 >